uo-ec607/lectures/09-spatial/09-spatial.md

 You could easily spend a whole semester (or degree!) on spatial analysis and, more broadly, geocomputation.
 I've simply tried to give you as much useful information as can reasonably be contained in one lecture.
 Here are some resources for further reading and study:

 - The package websites that I've linked to throughout this tutorial are an obvious next port of call for delving deeper into their functionality: [`sf`](https://github.com/r-spatial/sf), [leaflet](https://rstudio.github.io/leaflet/), etc.
-- The best overall resource may be [*Geocomputation with R*](https://geocompr.robinlovelace.net/index.html), a superb new text by Robin Lovelace, Jakub Nowosad, and Jannes Muenchow.
+- The best overall resource right now may be [*Geocomputation with R*](https://geocompr.robinlovelace.net/index.html), a superb new text by Robin Lovelace, Jakub Nowosad, and Jannes Muenchow.
 This is a "living", open-source document, which is constantly updated by its authors and features a very modern approach to working with geographic data.
 Highly recommended.
+- Similarly, the rockstar team behind `sf`, Edzer Pebesma and Roger Bivand, are busy writing their own book, [*Spatial Data Science*](https://www.r-spatial.org/book/).
+This project is currently less developed, but I expect it to become the key reference point in years to come.
+Imporantly, both of the above books cover **raster-based** spatial data.
-- If you're in the market for shorter guides, I did promise you some links to **raster-based** tutorials.
-My friend and former UCSB colleague, Jamie Afflerbach, has a great introduction to rasters [here](https://rawgit.com/jafflerbach/spatial-analysis-R/gh-pages/intro_spatial_data_R.html).
-At a slightly more advanced level, our very own Ed Rubin has typically excellent tutorial [here](http://edrub.in/ARE212/section13.html).
-Finally, the rockstar team behind `sf` is busy developing a [new package](https://github.com/r-spatial/stars) called `stars`, which will provide equivalent functionality (among other things) for raster data.
+- On the subject of raster data...
+If you're in the market for shorter guides, Jamie Afflerbach has a great introduction to rasters [here](https://rawgit.com/jafflerbach/spatial-analysis-R/gh-pages/intro_spatial_data_R.html).
+At a slightly more advanced level, UO's very own Ed Rubin has typically excellent tutorial [here](http://edrub.in/ARE212/section13.html).
+Finally, the `sf` team is busy developing a [new package](https://github.com/r-spatial/stars) called `stars`, which will provide equivalent functionality (among other things) for raster data.